curl/everything-curl/usingcurl-returns.md

     is a firewall or another network equipment in between that blocks the traffic from getting through.

  8. Unknown FTP server response.
-The server sent data curl couldn't parse.
-This is either because of a bug in curl, a bug in the server or because the server is using an FTP protocol extension that curl doesn't support.
-The only real work-around for this is to tweak curl options to try it to use other FTP commands that perhaps won't get this unknown server response back.
+The server sent data curl could not parse.
+This is either because of a bug in curl, a bug in the server or because the server is using an FTP protocol extension that curl does not support.
+The only real work-around for this is to tweak curl options to try it to use other FTP commands that perhaps will not get this unknown server response back.

  9. FTP access denied.
 The server denied login or denied access to the particular resource or directory you wanted to reach.
-Most often you tried to change to a directory that doesn't exist on the server.
+Most often you tried to change to a directory that does not exist on the server.
 The directory of course is what you specify in the URL.

  10. FTP accept failed.
 While waiting for the server to connect back when an active FTP session is used, an error code was sent over the control connection or similar.

  11. FTP weird PASS reply.
-Curl couldn't parse the reply sent to the PASS request.
+Curl could not parse the reply sent to the PASS request.
 PASS in the command curl sends the password to the server with, and even anonymous connections to FTP server actually sends a password - a fixed anonymous string.
-Getting a response back from this command that curl doesn't understand is a strong indication that this isn't an FTP server at all or that the server is badly broken.
+Getting a response back from this command that curl does not understand is a strong indication that this isn't an FTP server at all or that the server is badly broken.

  12. During an active FTP session (PORT is used) while waiting for the server